How to apply

 2. If I am unsuccessful in my application, how long do I need to wait for my turn to be offered a room?

 Students currently based overseas must finalise your housing arrangements before arriving in Singapore.
-Start your search early to allow enough time to find housing that meets your needs and budget.
+Start searching early to give yourself enough time to find housing that meets your needs and budget.
 Beware of rental scams and false advertisements when arranging your off-campus housing.

 3. If I am unsuccessful in my application, is there any alternative housing available within the vicinity of NTU?